The International Trade Blog International Sales & Marketing

 Whether you are a trader or a service provider, competitiveness considerations are highly important.
 Competition is what drives us to be more successful than others.
 Fair competition is good; unfair competition is not good.

-The World Economic Forum (WEF) dates to January 1971 when a group of European business leaders met under the patronage of the European Commission and European industrial associations.
+The World Economic Forum (WEF) dates back to January 1971 when a group of European business leaders met under the patronage of the European Commission and European industrial associations.
 The initial meetings focused on how European firms may be able to catch up with United States management practices.
 The European Management Forum was set up in those early days, and its name was changed to the World Economic Forum in 1987.

 Global Competitiveness Report